 If you have been diagnosed with hypertension recently, one of the first things that a doctor must have recommended is reducing the salt in your diet.
+Quite often, intake of salt for hypertension patients is asked to be reduced.
 Along with the diagnosis itself, lack of salt in your food can make everything seem very bland.
 It is necessary to understand that excess salt can lead to extra sodium in your bloodstream.
 According to a Harvard study, the body retains water because of excess sodium and it increase the volume of blood inside the blood vessels.
 This leads to an increase in blood pressure.

 Does this mean that you have to lead a salt-less life?

 Again the answer is, absolutely not.
 The key to leading a healthy lifestyle after a hypertension diagnosis is to understand the cause and the treatment.
-In this case, one of the quickest ways to get your blood pressure in control is to reduce the amount of salt in your food.
+In this case, one of the quickest ways to get your blood pressure in control is to go on low salt diets – for hypertension patients.
 It is a difficult lifestyle change for anyone.
 Before you get disheartened, consider some more solutions that can help you reduce your sodium intake.

 What are the alternatives?

 From flavoured salt to alternatives from exotic destinations, there is a large variety of salts available at your local supermarket.
 Many of these salts also claim to have health benefits along with a different flavour.
-So how does one choose an alternative for better heart health?
+So how does one choose an alternative for better heart health and something that is the best salt for hypertension patients?
 Is exotic better?
 Is unprocessed better?
 The answer lies in your question itself.